System Maintenance occurs every Friday.

 Course Objectives

-1. The course will provide participants with an in-depth understanding of the semiconductor industry and its technical issues.
+1. This course will provide participants with an in-depth understanding of the semiconductor industry and its technical issues.

 2. Participants will understand the basic concepts behind the fundamental wafer fab processing steps.

-3. The course will identify the key issues related to each of the processing techniques, and their impact on the continued scaling of the semiconductor industry.
+3. This course will identify the key issues related to each of the processing techniques, and their impact on the continued scaling of the semiconductor industry.

-4. The course offers a wide variety of sample problems that participants will work to help them gain knowledge of the fundamentals of wafer fab processing.
+4. This course will offer a wide variety of sample problems that participants will work to help them gain knowledge of the fundamentals of wafer fab processing.

 5. Participants will be able to identify the basic features and principles associated with each major processing step.
 These include processes like chemical vapor deposition, ion implantation, lithography, and etching.